-It is difficult to diagnose accurately borderline disorder in children because similar symptoms may evolve into one of several disorders as the child develops.
-15,16 However, the disorder can be diagnosed in adolescence or early adulthood.
+It is difficult to diagnose borderline disorder accurately in children because similar symptoms may evolve into one of several disorders as the child develops.
+15,16 However, the disorder can be readily diagnosed in adolescence or early adulthood.
 17,18,22 Nonetheless, there are indications of significant behavioral problems before the full form of the disorder becomes apparent.

 Some children do appear to have symptoms that are very similar to borderline disorder in adolescents and adults.
 Parents of some borderline patients report they detected problems as early as the first year of life.
 The affected babies seem more “colicky,” cry more, have diminished ability to experience pleasure, sleep less restfully, are upset more readily by changes in routine, and are more difficult to soothe when upset.